saeedAlobidi/Clean-Structure-nestJs/README.md

 #  Clean-Structure-RestJs

-this is an example of a simple CRUD  RestJs Framework api
+this is an example of a simple CRUD  NestJs Framework api

 <image src="https://docs.nestjs.com/assets/logo-small.svg" alt="clean architecture NestJs"/>